hortense667/DokodemoLongP/README.md

 ## How to Use

 1. **Run DokodemoLongP.exe**
 Download DokodemoLongP.exe from GitHub (https://github.com/hortense667/DokodemoLongP) into an appropriate folder.
-Running it will display an icon in your tray.
+Running it will display an "H" icon in your tray.

 2. **Enter a prompt**
 Press `Win-Ctrl-p` to open the DokodemoLongP window.
 Initially, enter your prompt in the editor section labeled "Enter or edit your prompt (supports multiple lines):" and click the "OK" button.